Mishil449861/BA882-Team4/README.md

 # Data Ingestion: Adzuna-like job postings → GCS

-These contains Mishil's deliverables: code to extract job postings from an external API, write raw JSON and processed Parquet (partitioned by `ingest_date`) to Google Cloud Storage (GCS).
+These contain Mishil's deliverables: code to extract job postings from an external API, write raw JSON and processed Parquet (partitioned by `ingest_date`) to Google Cloud Storage (GCS).
 This is scoped to ingestion only

 ## Files
 - `ingest.py` — main ingestion logic